-- in accordance with any relevant code of practice issued by the Gambling Commission: - in accordance with any relevant guidance issued by the Gambling Commission; - · reasonably consistent with the licensing objectives; and - in accordance with the authority's statement of licensing policy.
+- in accordance with any relevant code of practice issued by the Gambling Commission; - in accordance with any relevant guidance issued by the Gambling Commission; - reasonably consistent with the licensing objectives; and - in accordance with the authority's statement of licensing policy.

-It is appreciated that as per the Gambling Commission's Guidance to Licensing Authorities "moral objections to gambling are not a valid reason to reject applications for premises licences" (except as regards any 'no casino resolution' - see section on Casinos - page 12) and also that unmet demand is not a criterion for a licensing authority.
+It is appreciated that as per the Gambling Commission's Guidance to Licensing Authorities "moral objections to gambling are not a valid reason to reject applications for premises licences" nor are considerations about nuisance or the likelihood of gaining planning or building regulations approvals.
+In addition unmet demand is not a criterion for a licensing authority.
+The exception is with regard to any 'no casino resolution' - see section on Casinos - page 12).

 The Licence Conditions and Code of Practice (LCCP) issued by the Gambling Commission places further onus on premises to complete a risk assessment based on code 8, the social responsibility code which will come into force on 6 April 2016.

 The council will have regard to this code when considering applications.
 This is covered in detail in Part 4 of this statement.